d12/cryptogit-development/protocol.md

 Step 5 can be done using `git commit` and `git reset` repeatedly.
 A faster alternative would be to replicate the hash calculation functionality of `git commit`.

 After a valid block has been mined, it can be pushed to a new branch on GitHub using `git push -u origin branch_name`.
 There is no guarentee that this block will be added to `master`, as another miner may have mined a block off of `master` first, which would make the newer block invalid as it's now based off of `master^`, not `master`.

+A service listens for push hooks on the repository and validates new blocks.
+It merges all blocks that pass all validation checks.